mark-e-brewer/INDIVIDUAL-ASSESSMENT-vocab-YOU-lary/README.md

 - can create their own vocabulary cards with an easy to use form
 - can edit their vocab cards easilt.
 - can delete vocab cards if needed.
+- cards can be filtered by Newst, Oldest and Alphabetical order

 ## Relevant links:
 - [wireframe for app] (https://www.figma.com/file/NWDmGFT5ExQ7o56RVfw83c/Untitled?node-id=0%3A1&t=ometC3QLfIVdDoz1-0)